Huntington official Sal Ferro loaned $4M to developer with stake in Melville project, records show

 He has a stake in other nearby office buildings, including 575 and 576 Broadhollow Rd., according to tax and business registration records.

 The original resolutions for the Melville downtown plan did not have a cap on the number of housing units.
 In late March, the town board set the maximum number of units for both proposals at 3,000, which was reduced to 2,500 in September.
-Citing community feedback, the board is proposing to further reduce housing for the town center to 1,500 units at a public hearing Nov.
+Citing community feedback, the board is proposing to further reduce housing for the town center to 1,500 units at a public hearing on Nov.
 19.

-"The town center is the jewel of this plan and everything else was secondary to it," Smyth said.
+"The town center is the jewel of this plan, and everything else was secondary to it," Smyth said.
 "The mixed-use outer area was not necessary for the success of the town center, and it was becoming a growing distraction."

 Ferro's proposal would have required developers to request special permits from the town.